Ethical AI Adoption in the Indian Judiciary: Strengthening Access to Justice

 Key Highlights

-2. But current adoption trajectories are not guided by adequate thought to ethical considerations of AI’s risks and harms, or its technical limitations.
-Judges and policymakers do not perceive AI as a replacement for human decision making, more as a means to augment existing processes, and have, in general, called for a cautious approach.
+2. But current adoption trajectories are not guided by adequate thought about AI’s ethical risks and harms, or its technical limitations.
+Judges and policymakers do not perceive AI as a replacement for human decision-making, but more as a means to augment existing processes, and have, in general, called for a cautious approach.
 However, they may simultaneously be under-equipped to recognise these limitations.

 Why This Project